go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 Gitea keeps compatibility for versions whose first two fields are the same (`a.b.x` -> `a.b.y`), these versions can be upgraded and downgraded with the same database structure.
-Otherwise (`a.b.?` -> `a.c.?`), a new Gitea will upgrade an old database to a new structure which may not be used by an old Gitea.
+Otherwise (`a.b.?` -> `a.c.?`), a newer Gitea version will upgrade the old database to a new structure that may differ from the old version.

 For example: